juandiz/words_changer/README.md

 # DEPENDENCIES

-If is used from windows download Git BASH for having all BASH dependencies needed.
+If it is used from windows download Git BASH for having all BASH dependencies needed.
 From linux it is just needed BASH and AWK

 # USE OF BSH FILE

-Exceute de conf.sh passing one argumment wich is the path where the file will be located:
+Execute de conf.sh passing one argument wich is the path where the file will be located:

 bash con.sh [LINUX/PATH/TO/THE/DIR]